rhomobile/rhomobile-docs/eb/en/edge/api/screenorientation.md

 ### upsideDown()
-<p>Sets the screen orientation to upside down, useful if presenting the device to a customer to obtain a signature.</p>
+Sets the screen orientation to upside down, useful if presenting the device to a customer to obtain a signature.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>